 "I'm usually not fishing for suspended bass that time of the year.
-If the fish are suspended, I feel I can catch them better with a crankbait because the fish are going to be suspended deeper, and it's hard to swim a jig at the proper depth," Brauer suggests.
+If the fish are suspended, I can catch them better with a crankbait because the fish will be suspended deeper, and it's hard to swim a jig at the proper depth," Brauer suggests.
 "But if they are relating to the bottom during the warmer months, then I love to fish a heavy jig (1/2- to 3/4-ounce Strike King Pro Model,) and I do a lot of hopping and sweeping.
-I think that really helps generate a lot of the strikes."
+I think that helps generate a lot of the strikes."

 The Missouri pro sticks with the same crawfish-color jigs for his bottom-hopping tactics, but he changes pork trailers.
-Brauer opts for the Strike King Pig Tail Trailer with its tantalizing kicking legs.
-"It makes the bait look like it's moving faster, like it's swimming," he says.
+Brauer opts for the Strike King Rage Tail Trailer with its tantalizing kicking legs.
+"It makes the bait look like it's moving faster like it's swimming," he says.

-Hopping his jigs at various heights, Brauer lets the fish determine what presentation works best.
-Most of the time he pops the lures with his 7 ½-foot Team Daiwa Flipping and Pitching Stick and sweeps them 4 to 6 feet off the bottom.
+Brauer lets the fish determine the best presentation by hopping his jigs at various heights.
+He mostly pops the lures with his 7 ½-foot Team Daiwa Flipping and Pitching Stick and sweeps them 4 to 6 feet off the bottom.
 "A lot of the strikes come as soon as it starts to fall again," Brauer says.

-Shaking and hopping retrieves also work well for Brauer when fishing emergent and submerged vegetation.
+Shaking and hopping retrieve also work well for Brauer fishing emergent and submerged vegetation.
 He favors popping a jig over submerged vegetation and shaking the lure in pockets of matted grass.

 When fishing hydrilla or other submerged weeds, Brauer selects a half-ounce jig that he pops off the vegetation and then lets fall back into the cover.
 "A lot of times when you are popping it up out of that hydrilla or milfoil, that's when the strikes are going to come," he says.

 After the jig penetrates the mat, Brauer allows it to fall vertically to the bottom.
-If this fails to produce a bite, he bounces the lure a couple of times before reeling it out of the vegetation and pitching it to another hole.
+If this fails to produce a bite, he bounces the lure several times before reeling it out of the vegetation and pitching it to another hole.